Team Germany

 Lea Pöllmann Team YAQU PACHA Germany

-Even before studying veterinary medicine, I knew that I wanted to become a marine mammal vet and work to protect endangered species and preserve their habitats.
+Even before I began studying veterinary medicine, I knew that I wanted to work to protect endangered species and preserve their habitats, and that I wanted to become a veterinarian specializing in marine mammals.

-Through Dr. Lorenzo von Fersen and YAQU PACHA, my dream of working with these animals became a reality.
-During my practical year, I was offered a place at ECOMEGA-FURG in Brazil, where I was actively involved in the research work and medical care of marine mammals.
-The work with the team there made a lasting impression on me and confirmed my intention to go even further after completing my studies.nce I have completed my studies, I want to delve even deeper into the topics of health, disease and rehabilitation of aquatic mammals.
-I would like to dedicate my doctoral thesis to medical research into these fascinating animals.
+Thanks to Dr. Lorenzo von Fersen and YAQU PACHA, my dream of working with these animals became a reality.
+During my practical year, I was offered a position at ECOMEGA-FURG in Brazil, where I was actively involved in research and medical care for marine mammals.
+Working with the team there made a lasting impression on me and confirmed my intention todelve even deeper into the topics of health, disease, and rehabilitation of aquatic mammals after completing my studies.
+I would like to dedicate my doctoral thesis to medical research on these fascinating animals.

 Jessica Püntzner